 The charming village of Montepulciano is the definition of ‘picturesque’ – or, at least, it should be.
-Nestled on the hill in which the Val d’Orcia and Val di Chiana meet, it boasts the perfect mixture of natural beauty and a historic town centre.
+Nestled on the hill in which the Val d’Orcia and Val di Chiana meet, it boasts the perfect mixture of natural beauty and a historic town center.

 Montepulciano is famed for its Vino Nobile red wine, which you simply must taste on your travels.
-Visit one of the many vineyards for an insight into how this famous wine is created, as well as sampling it for yourself.
+Visit one of the many vineyards for an insight into how this famous wine is created, as well as sample it for yourself.

-There’s plenty of places to stay and things to do in this specific region, especially if you’re looking to set up in a villa in Tuscany or the immediate town of Montepulciano.
+There are plenty of places to stay and things to do in this specific region, especially if you’re looking to set up in a villa in Tuscany or the immediate town of Montepulciano.

 2. Vernazza, Liguria

-Mainly recognised as one of the five towns making up the popular Cinque Terre, Vernazza is a beautiful coastal destination.
+Mainly recognized as one of the five towns making up the popular Cinque Terre, Vernazza is a beautiful coastal destination.
 In fact, it is so extraordinary that it, along with the other four towns, has been acknowledged as a UNESCO World Heritage Site.

 3. Bologna, Emilia-Romagna

 Often regarded as the Italian food capital, Bologna is a must-visit for foodies all over the world.
-Sample this town’s famous lasagne and tortellini, either by visiting one of the many restaurants dotted along the streets or taking part in a food tour.
+Sample this town’s famous lasagne and tortellini, either by visiting one of the many restaurants dotted along the streets or by taking part in a food tour.